cherryisaac/Snake-Game/README.md

 - When the snake goes out of bounds or runs out of time (dependent on difficulty) or runs into itself Game Over text/a game over sequence will be shown to the user
-- If a certain amount of apples has been eaten (depending on the difficulty) then the shift key allows Snake to use a cardboard box to increase the range of how far it can get apples, but for each apple eaten the body parts count goes from 1 to 2.
+- If a certain amount of apples has been eaten (depending on the difficulty) then the shift key allows Snake to use a cardboard box to increase the range of how far it can get apples.
 Increases range at the cost of a higher likelihood of running into itself.
+- There is a sound prompt that lets the player know that the box is now usable
 - The option to restart or return to the main menu when player goes to the game over screen (Enter key = Retry button, Shift key = Main Menu button)
 - Settings menu allows the player to change the snake's color, snake's speed, grid color, bg color, toggle music, choose